magento/devdocs/guides/v2.1/config-guide/multi-site/ms_nginx.md

 This tutorial shows you step-by-step how to set up multiple websites using {% glossarytooltip b14ef3d8-51fd-48fe-94df-ed069afb2cdc %}nginx{% endglossarytooltip %}.

 ### Assumptions
-We assume the following:
+We assume that:

 *	You are working on a development machine (laptop, virtual machine, or similar).

 	Additional tasks might be required to deploy multiple websites in a hosted environment; check with your hosting provider for more information.

 	Additional tasks are required to set up {{site.data.var.ece}}.
 After you complete the tasks discussed in this topic, see [Set up multiple {{site.data.var.ece}} websites or stores]({{ page.baseurl }}/cloud/project/project-multi-sites.html).
-*	Accept multiple domains in one virtual host file or you use one virtual host per website; the virtual host configuration files are located in `/etc/nginx/sites-available`.
+*	You accept multiple domains in one virtual host file or use one virtual host per website; the virtual host configuration files are located in `/etc/nginx/sites-available`.
 *	You use the `nginx.conf.sample` provided by Magento with only the modifications discussed in this tutorial.
 *	The Magento software is installed in `/var/www/html/magento2`.
 *	You have two websites other than the default: